Pretrained Event Classification Model for High Energy Physics Analysis: Results

+The multilabel pretraining time is higher due to a model synchronization step when training in parallel on 16 GPUs.
+The foundation model approach becomes more computationally efficient than training from scratch once the pretraining cost is offset by the cumulative time savings across fine-tuned tasks.

+We compute the crossover point under both efficiency metrics at full statistics ($10^7$ events for Delphes and the full ATLAS Open Data sample) fine-tuned using the multiclass pretrained model.
+Under the full-training-time metric, baseline training times range from $0.17$ GPU hours (triboson) to $12.24$ GPU hours ($t\bar{t}W$ vs.\ $t\bar{t}t$), with a 7-task mean of $7.77$ GPU hours.
+Directly averaging the fine-tuned full training time across all tasks gives $4.50$ GPU hours, saving approximately $3.27$ GPU hours per task.
+Dividing the multiclass pretraining cost of $45.5$ GPU hours by this per-task saving yields a crossover at approximately $14$ tasks.

+Under the time-to-target metric, baseline times to target range from $0.19$ GPU hours (triboson) to $2.93$ GPU hours ($t\bar{t}W$ vs.\ $t\bar{t}t$), with a 7-task mean of $1.74$ GPU hours.
+At a mean time-to-target ratio of $43.5\%$ across all 7 tasks, each fine-tuned task requires on average $0.88$ GPU hours, saving approximately $0.87$ GPU hours per task and yielding a crossover at approximately $52$ tasks.
+The two crossover estimates of $14$ and $52$ tasks bracket the realistic range depending on how aggressively early stopping is applied.

-As a practical example, the ATLAS measurement of Higgs boson couplings using the \hyy\ decay channel~\cite{HIGG-2020-16} involved training 42 classifiers for event categorization.
-This coincides with our estimate, suggesting that the foundation model approach can reduce computational costs even for a single high-energy physics measurement.
+As a practical example, the ATLAS measurement of Higgs boson couplings using the \hyy\ decay channel~\cite{HIGG-2020-16} involved training 42 classifiers for event categorization, above the full-training estimate of $\sim14$ tasks, though below the time-to-target estimate of $\sim52$ tasks, with the larger time-to-target estimate driven in part by the outlier $t\bar{t}H(\rightarrow\gamma\gamma)$ CP-even vs.\ CP-odd.
+This suggests that the foundation model approach can potentially meaningfully reduce the total computational cost of a realistic high-energy physics analysis, even when pretraining costs are fully accounted for.